RituPande/ritupande.github.io/projects.md

 Classical Traffic Signal Control uses fixed signal duration and sequence based on estimates of expected traffic on each intersection leg .
 In this project I explore the possibility of using deep reinforcement learning to adapt the traffic signal duration and sequence to changing traffic conditions autonomously.

 ### 2. [Connectionist Temporal Classification: A Study](https://ritupande.github.io/ctc/)
-In this project I explore the fundamentals of Connectionist Temporal Classification algorithm and how to use its Keras/Tensorflow implementation to break Captcha 2.0.To go to the project page click [here]
+In this project I explore the fundamentals of Connectionist Temporal Classification algorithm and how to use its Keras/Tensorflow implementation to break Captcha 2.0.